HiImKarl/Tensors/README.md

 ## Running the sample

-Just cd into the /test folder and write
+Just cd into the /test folder and write (you will need a port of g++ in your path if your on Windows)
 ```
 make
 ./test